Reduce your fleet insurance costs

 1. Carry out regular assessments

-The first step to driving down your fleet insurance cost is to know your starting point.
-As with any major fleet issue, data is your friend, so ensure that you have plenty of relevant, accurate information to hand.
+The first step in driving down fleet insurance costs is to look at the stats.
+Data is your friend, so ensure that you have plenty of relevant, accurate information to hand to make risk assessments.

-And don’t just look to the past – ensure that, in future, you are recording comprehensive information about all the incidents that take place on your fleet (not just those that require claims).
+And don’t just look to the past.
+Ensure that you are recording all comprehensive information about incidents that take place on your fleet, and not just those that require claims.